Stress is part of everyday life and, for many carers, stress can be a major factor affecting their health.

 - Mental symptoms can include anxiety, anger, depression, lack of appetite, sleeplessness, crying often, tiredness and difficulty concentrating.

-- Physical symptoms can include chest pains, cramps, muscle spasms, dizziness, restlessness, nervous twitches and breathlessness.
+- Physical symptoms can include chest pains, cramps, muscle spasms, chest pains, dizziness, restlessness, nervous twitches and breathlessness.

 In the long-term some of these stress symptoms can affect your health – putting you at risk of high blood pressure, which can lead to heart attacks and stroke.

 Talking to other people who are in a similar situation can be a great help when you are feeling stressed.
 Not everyone finds this easy but it may be a surprise to find that others feel the same way as you.
-For example, you could join a local carers’ group or branch of Carers UK to share your experiences.
+For example, you could join a local carers’ group to share your experiences.

-Your local carers’ group or local council may also be able to help you get a break from caring so you can allow yourself some breathing space.
+Your local carers’ group may also be able to help you get a break from caring so you can allow yourself some breathing space.
 Even if just for a couple of hours each week to treat yourself to something you enjoy.

 If you can, talk to your family and friends as well.
 Just talking about how you feel and getting it out into the open, can make you feel better.
 Sharing your feelings and problems with those close to you may mean that they realise that you need more help from them.